mattjj/information-theory-tutorial/README.md

 ```

 A slightly more interesting process is a Markov process, where the probability
-of a symbol depends on the previous symbol, so there's a PMF for each symbol.
+of a symbol depends on the previous symbol, so there's a transition matrix `P`
+where `P[i,j]` is the probability of going to the symbol at index `j` from the
+symbol at index `i`.

 ```python
 class MarkovProcess(Process):